Corinne Griffith: 1965–1979: Claims about identity and final years

 In February 1965, she married her fourth husband, Broadway actor Danny Scholl in Alexandria, Virginia.
 Scholl was 44 years old, more than 25 years younger than Griffith.
 The couple separated after two months of marriage.
 Within the year, Griffith filed for a divorce after a judge denied her motion for an annulment; she contended that the marriage had not been consummated.
 Pending trial, she was ordered to pay Scholl alimony of $200 per month beginning in December 1964.

 During the divorce court proceedings in May 1966, Griffith testified that she was actually not Corinne Griffith.
 She instead claimed that she was Corinne's younger sister, who, although twenty years younger, had taken Corinne's place when she died in 1924.
 She also denied having married her former two husbands, Webster Campbell and Walter Morosco.
 In court, Scholl's attorney proposed that Griffith had falsified her age in the couple's marriage documents as well as failed to disclose her previous two marriages.
 Upon being questioned about her age, Griffith refused to comment, stating that her religion, Christian Science, prevented her from publicly disclosing it.
 She also claimed not to have kept record of her age since she was 13 years old.
 Actresses Betty Blythe and Claire Windsor, who had both known Griffith since the 1920s, contradicted her testimony, but did not shake her story, and she continued to claim that she was in fact Corinne's sister.

 In a subsequent interview, Griffith further complicated her story, claiming to be Corinne's twin named Mary, rather than her younger sister:

 In the same interview, she stated that Corinne had been buried in an unmarked grave in Mexico.

 Following the publicity surrounding her divorce and identity claims, Griffith spent the remainder of her years writing.
 In 1969, she published Not for Men Only – but Almost, a non-fiction book detailing the appeal of sports to men and its lack of appeal for most women.
 She published another collection of personal non-fiction stories titled This You Won't Believe in 1972.
 Her final book I'm Lucky at Cards (1974) was a book of her essays.

 Screen and public image

 Griffith was lauded by numerous publications for her beauty.
 Valeria Beletti, a secretary of Samuel Goldwyn, described Griffith as "the most beautiful of all the silent stars, talented or otherwise," despite the fact that she personally found Griffith abrasive: "very haughty and disdainful.
 She looks at no one but her dogs, and is generally disliked by all."
-According to biographer Anthony Slide, the common phrase "the camera loves her" was first coined for Griffith.
+According to biographer Anthony Slide, the common phrase "the camera loves her" was coined for Griffith.

 In addition to her appearance, Griffith took efforts to maintain a decorous and healthful image, claiming never to have smoked or drunk alcohol.
 She also avoided swearing and refrained from wearing make-up when not appearing on film.
 Columnist Adela Rogers St. Johns once referred to Griffith as "innocence personified."